Feature #20864

 , we should have a keyword argument specifically for the structured logging information.
 We should also have a description of how the structured logging information should be handled by default.

-Updated by ioquatix (Samuel Williams) about 23 hours ago
+Updated by ioquatix (Samuel Williams) 27 days ago

 - Description updated (diff)